Thanushtanu/tanx/README.md

 Further analysis can include:
 - Customer segmentation based on spending patterns.
 - Predictive analytics for future sales trends.
-- Analysis of customer churn and retention strategies.

 ## License